Two more coronavirus-related deaths recorded at NI | UTV | ExBulletin

 Two more coronavirus-related deaths recorded at NI | UTV

-Two more people who tested positive for the coronavirus have died in Northern Ireland in the last 24 hours, according to the Ministry of Health.
+Two more people who tested positive for the coronavirus in Northern Ireland died during the last 24 hours of reporting, according to the Ministry of Health.

-The official death toll recorded by the department is 2,043, but this number is expected to increase significantly given the deaths in all community settings.
+The official death toll recorded by the department is 2,050, but this number is expected to increase significantly when deaths in all community settings are taken into account.

+By February 19, the NI Statistical Research Institute has estimated a total of 2,768 coronavirus-related deaths in Northern Ireland.

-The latest figures also show that of the 1,787 individuals tested, there were 260 new positive cases.
+The latest Ministry of Public Health figures also show that of the 2,174 people tested, there were 241 new positive cases.

-Bed occupancy is 98%, and Causeway, Royal Victoria, Southwest Acute and Arster Hospital are all overcapacity.
+Bed occupancy is 96%, and Causeway, Royal Victoria, Southwest Acute and Arsuter Hospital are all overcapacity.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online